 Mass transit experts believe connected technologies can help this critical public service not just rebound, but thrive It goes without saying that the COVID-19 pandemic has changed countless aspects of our communities.
 One of the sectors hit especially hard is mass transit.
 Ridership and fare revenues have plummeted by more than 90 percent.
 While relief funds […]

-One of the salesmen who sits near me likes to say that he’s “saving the world, one router at a time”.
+A salesperson here at Cradlepoint likes to say that he’s “saving the world, one router at a time”.
 He means it tongue-in-cheek, of course, because while things like business continuity solutions and really awesome 4G-powered digital signs are, well, really awesome, they aren’t exactly curing cancer or eradicating poverty.
 But what about enabling connectivity for education and health care in some of the poorest countries on earth, like Haiti?

-A few schools and medical clinics scattered throughout northern Haiti are using Cradlepoint solutions for 3G connectivity where wired Internet systems don’t exist.
+A few schools and medical clinics scattered throughout northern Haiti are using Cradlepoint solutions for cellular connectivity where wired Internet systems don’t exist.
 The medical staff can access the Internet to download medical information and do online consulting with hospitals in the U.S., and students and teachers are getting training in computer labs with quality Internet access for the first time.

 Denny Baumann, who has helped coordinate computer access, connectivity solutions, and technology training sessions in the U.S. and around the world, is at the center of this project in Haiti.
 “The Cradlepoint solutions are working great!” declares Baumann.
 “They are probably the ideal solution for 80-90% of our schools.”